This is my Amsterdam Travel Guide with awesome things to do in Amsterdam

 The Rijksmuseum is a national museum at the Museumsplein and has a collection of art including works of Rembrandt and van Gogh.
 Tickets at the counter are 20 euro for adults and what is really amazing, they´re free for under 18.
 Online, you get 1 euro off.
 You can book tickets here: https://www.rijksmuseum.nl/en/tickets/articles

-The following things are not really things to do in Amsterdam because thy are not in the city but not more than 30 minutes away and I wanted to include them in my Amsterdam travel guide, because I absolutely loved them and would really recommend to go there if you have enough time.
+The following things are not really things to do in Amsterdam because they are not in the city but not more than 30 minutes away and I wanted to include them in my Amsterdam travel guide, because I absolutely loved them and would really recommend to go there if you have enough time.

-So, this was my Amsterdam travel guide with things to do.
+This was my Amsterdam travel guide with things to do.
 I´ll soon share more about the food and an exact plan on where and how to see the tulips.
 If you have any recommendations for Amsterdam travel plans and what things to do in Amsterdam, let us know in the comments 🙂